AugustWahlberg/AugustWahlberg/README.md

 ## Salute

 Welcome to my page!
-I'm August Wahlberg, a creative developer from Norway :norway:, currently living in Drammen.
+I'm August Wahlberg, a creative developer from Norway :norway_flag: , currently living in Drammen.

 <!--
 **AugustWahlberg/AugustWahlberg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.